Assault Attorney in Colorado Springs

 Assault in the Second Degree

-Similar to the above, second-degree assault occurs when a person intentionally causes bodily injury to someone, but without involving a deadly weapon.
-The assault charge may be classified second degree if someone recklessly causes bodily injury using a deadly weapon.
-There are a variety of other characteristics that may trigger second-degree assault charges including intentionally drugging someone, causing another to come into contact with toxic material, applying physical force against the officials listed above, or showing indifference toward human life.
+Similar to the above, second-degree assault occurs when a person intentionally causes bodily injury to someone but without involving a deadly weapon.
+The assault charge may be classified second-degree if someone recklessly causes bodily injury using a deadly weapon.
+There are a variety of other characteristics that may trigger second-degree assault charges, including intentionally drugging someone, causing another to come into contact with toxic material, applying physical force against the officials listed above, or showing indifference toward human life.

 The Colorado laws deem an assault in the second degree a Class 4 felony.
-Similar to above, the courts may increase the felony charge to Class 6 if they determine the assault to be a crime of passion.
+Similar to the above, the courts may increase the felony charge to Class 6 if they determine the assault to be a crime of passion.
 Colorado generally requires mandatory incarceration for assault in the second degree.
 However, the court has the power to lower mandatory sentences depending on the defendant’s prior charges and/or substituting probation for jail time.

 Assault in the Third Degree